 - Most popular video: 3D Printing and Testing the Makerbot Coin Sorter

 - Patreon: You can support Joel on Patreon by clicking here.

 In the span of a few years, Joel became a fixture of the 3D printing community.
-His outgoing personality, infectious good mood and relentless social media presence enabled him to become a great ambassador of the 3D printing community.
-On his 3D Printing Nerd YouTube channel, you can find all kinds of 3D printing-related content: from unboxings to trade shows visits, outstanding prints and more, everyone will find something they love.
-In March 2017, Joel’s coin sorter video went viral which provided a boost to his channel overall, setting him on track to break the 100k subscribers bar in the coming weeks.
+His outgoing personality, infectious good mood, and relentless social media presence enabled him to become a great ambassador of the 3D printing community.
+On his 3D Printing Nerd YouTube channel, you can find all kinds of 3D printing-related content: from unboxings to trade shows visits, outstanding prints, and more, everyone will find something they love.
+In March 2017, Joel’s coin sorter video went viral, which boosted his channel overall, setting him on track to break the 100k subscribers’ bar in the coming weeks.
 An amazing and well-deserved achievement for one of the hardest-working creators on this list.
 To top it all, Joel often uses his huge social media reach to promote less established Youtubers.
 This guy is the best friend any 3D printing addict wants!
 What else can we add?
 Just one thing: #HighFive!

 - Creator name: Angus Deveson

 - Most popular video: Hacking Vase Mode – 3D Printing Experiments